Anastasiia-Tetervak/Pharmacy-Sales-Report---Power-BI-basics/README.md

-# Pharmacy Sales Power BI Tutorial
+# Pharmacy Sales Report - Power BI Basics

 ## About
 This repository contains a Power BI tutorial that demonstrates basic practices in Power BI reporting using standard visualizations, bookmarks, slicers, and drilling.